What Piano Is Right For Me?

-If you're reading this article, that means you are looking to make a big purchase and buy a Piano.
+If you're reading this article, that means you are thinking about piano lessons and looking to make a big purchase and buy a Piano.
 It's no easy decision because you have to be mindful of costs and the amount of space it will take up in your house. so you would have to take your time when researching which piano is perfect for you.
 I have done some research to help you on your journey.
 Below you will find a list of pianos with some detail to help you start looking for the right piano for you!

 The reasons for the preference which most people show for a Grand to an Upright piano are probably aesthetic and psychological.
 A Grand looks better in a room, and the pianist is more favorably impressed by the “view” when he sits down to play a Grand, compared with an Upright, which usually stands with its back to a wall.
 Another advantage is that the top, when raised, deflects the sound to player and room.
-Unfortunately, this preference brought about the production of miniature Grand pianos which are inferior in tone and touch to a good Upright and are described in the trade as “Small Grand Pianos”.
+Unfortunately, this preference brought about the production of miniature Grand pianos which are inferior in tone and touch to a good Upright and are described in the trade as “Baby Grand Pianos”.
 The action in such models was cut down in size and price, and the strings are too short; in fact, the minimum size for a Grand seems to be 4 ft.10 in. if the instrument is to be considered as a serious rival to a good Upright.

 Sizes and Types: